War Gods (video game): Development

 Released by Midway as the first of its new 3D software prior to the release of Mortal Kombat 4, War Gods was developed by a team led by Joe Linhoff and George Petro.
 The arcade game utilized a hybrid of the hardware used for Cruis'n USA with a hard drive for data storage.
 All the moves were recorded using motion capture with just two actors.
 The in-game characters were created using a technology called "digital skin", which involved digitizing reference photographs of live actors and mapping them onto 3-D models.

-War Gods was unveiled at a trade show in March 1996.
+Gamefan reported about War Gods in August 1995 claiming it will use the same hardware as Killer Instinct and will be unveiled at Amusement Expo International in September 1995.
+However War Gods did not get unveiled until at a trade show in March 1996.
 In response to suggestions and complaints about the gameplay, several months were devoted to refining the game's programming, delaying the arcade release to the third quarter of 1996.

-War Gods adopted Mortal Kombat's fighting style, but was created independently and never achieved the success of Mortal Kombat.
-The game boasted a "3D button" that lets fighters dive around the ring, in a circular arc, as part of their attacks and defensive moves.
-The orbiting camera smoothly follows the fighters, working to maintain the left/right "fighting line" needed for coherent two-player joystick control on the arcade cabinet.

 The Nintendo 64 version was delayed in order to tone down the difficulty level and add additional moves.
 A Panasonic M2 version of War Gods was in development and slated to be one of its launch titles, but it never happened due to the system's cancellation.

 Reception

 The response to War Gods was lukewarm.
+Critics from GameFan and IGN felt the N64 port improved on the problems of the arcade port, such as the AI and frame rate, although the former source expressed that it was a waste of resources to do so.
 One of the biggest criticisms the game received was for its cast of characters.
 Computer and Video Games reported that while the arcade game was being exhibited at the 1996 American Coin Machine Exposition, showgoers believed that the character designs would hurt the game's chances for success.
 Matt Casamassina of IGN called the character designs "uninspired", while a reviewer for Next Generation called them "mildly embarrassing Ringling Brothers' character design".
 Game Revolution, however, said the character designs were "pretty cool" and complimented the variety in the available fighters.

 The response to the game's graphics was mixed.
 Computer and Video Games had a positive impression of the in-game models with "digital skin".
-Next Generation said the digital skin technique is genuinely innovative and different, but the end result is characters which look jagged, move stiffly, and generally lack the smoothness of the polygonal fighters seen in contemporary games like Tekken 2 and Virtua Fighter 2.
+Next Generation said the digital skin technique is genuinely innovative and different, but the result is characters which look jagged, move stiffly, and generally lack the smoothness of the polygonal fighters seen in contemporary games like Tekken 2 and Virtua Fighter 2.
 Commenting on the Nintendo 64 version, Jeff Gerstmann of GameSpot called it "probably the first N64 fighting game to hit the market that actually shows off some of the power of this system."
 However, most reviewers said the game makes poor use of the N64 hardware, citing choppy character animations, a low frame rate, poorly detailed characters, and slowdown.
 Casamassina wrote that the while the digital skin textures were "initially nice", the "animation and terrible character design detract greatly from the whole experience."